How To Dump Your Dark & Grey Water Tanks In 21 Easy Steps

 - A rock or firewood log for holding down the sani-dump nozzle

-Here's The Steps To Complete A Proper dump Like A Pro In (21 Steps):
+Here Are The Steps To Complete A Proper Dump Like A Pro In (21 Steps):

 - Park the RV with the dark water drain tanks as close to the sani station as you can.
 It is always on the driver side.